Chamber Music Dolomiti

 Yen Yu - Violin

-Ms. Yen Yu grew up in China and studied violin with her father at an early age.
-She entered Wu Han Conservatory of Music at age 14 under the tutelage of Professor Xin-Min Zhou.
+Yen Yu grew up in Wuhan, China into a musical family.
+She studied violin with her father at an early age, and at age 14 entered the Wuhan Conservatory of Music to study under the tutelage of Professor Xin-Min Zhou.

-In 1982, Ms. Yu was chosen by world renowned pedagogue, Dorothy Delay, as her first Chinese student from mainland China after the Cultural Revolution, to study with her as a full scholarship student at University of Cincinnati, and the Juilliard School, where Ms. Yu received her degrees.
-She also studied with Kurt Sassmannshaus, Masao Kawasaki, and Robert Murray and has spent many summers at Aspen, Grand Teton, and Tanglewoord Music Festivals.
+In 1982, Yu was chosen by world renowned violin pedagogue Ms. Dorothy Delay, as a full scholarship student, to study with her at the University of Cincinnati-College-Conservatory of Music and later at The Juilliard School in New York City.
+Yu also studied with Kurt Sassmannshaus, Masao Kawasaki, and Robert Murray, and has spent many summers at the Aspen, Grand Teton, and Tanglewood Music Festivals.

 Ning Feng* - Violin